 Government offices in the South Asian countries ask for a more conservative look as compared to private companies.
 Low-cut tops and tight jeans, however, are not acceptable anywhere.

-There is the never-ending dilemma between being comfortable and professional, and hot.
+There is the never-ending dilemma of being comfortable and professional, and hot.
 The temperatures in cities vary, but the areas on an average are extremely hot and usually damp.

 The last thing you want is to be completely uncomfortable and hot while working.
 So avoid being over-dressed or wrongly dressed for the seasons.